syndesisio/syndesis.io/content/docs/development_quickstart.md

 see activities or gather metrics, or any other functionality that requires a running cluster.
 This is best suited for quick turnaround development of backend APIs together with UI features.
-You'll need three components running the Syndesis backend, the PostgreSQL database it uses and the UI.
+You'll need three components running: the Syndesis backend, the PostgreSQL database it uses and the UI.

 Start by running a PostgreSQL database in a Docker container: